zwave-js/node-zwave-js/docs/config-files/file-format.md

 The specifications mandate strict rules for the data in `Entry Control CC Notifications`, which some devices do not follow, causing the notifications to get dropped.
 Setting `disableStrictEntryControlDataValidation` to `true` disables these strict checks.

+### `forceNotificationIdleReset`

+Version 8 of the `Notification CC` added the requirement that devices must issue an idle notification after a notification variable is no longer active.
+Several legacy devices and some misbehaving V8 devices do not return their variables to idle automatically.
+By setting `forceNotificationIdleReset` to `true`, `zwave-js` auto-idles supporting notification variables after 5 minutes.

 ### `manualValueRefreshDelayMs`

 Some legacy devices emit an NIF when a local event occurs (e.g. a button press) to signal that the controller should request a status update.
 However, some of these devices require a delay before they are ready to respond to this request. `manualValueRefreshDelayMs` specifies that delay, expressed in milliseconds.
 If unset, there will be no delay.